Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Results

 Based on our GLMM analysis results, we propose the following empirical model that can be used to predict the electrovibration-induced finger friction dynamics as a function of the sliding speed, $\nu$:

-Here, $K = 0.0123$ is the average gain across all sliding speeds, applied forces, and participants measured in the experiment, as our GLMM analysis showed no effects of these factors on this gain.
-However, as the cutoff frequency was influenced by the sliding speed, we simplified the corresponding linear model as $\omega_o(\nu) = 385.68+13.811\nu$ to describe the variation in finger-display interaction with sliding speed.
+Here, $K = 0.0123$ represents the average gain across all sliding speeds and applied forces measured in the experiment, as our GLMM analysis showed no significant effects of these factors on the gain.
+However, as the cutoff frequency was influenced by the sliding speed, we simplified the corresponding model as $\omega_o(\nu) = 385.68+13.811\nu$, capturing the variation in finger-display interaction with sliding speed.
 Note that this model is only valid for an input voltage amplitude of 150~$V_{pp}$; it does not capture variations with amplitude changes.
+Additionally, it reflects an average response, omitting inter-participant variability.